-The pH at the lake surface trended slightly downward over the testing history.
+The pH at the lake surface trended downward over the testing history.
 It is important to look for the trend to flatten with additional years of data.
 Some fluctuation is expected, but major shifts or changes beyond the target range may indicate a larger problem.
+Despite the downward trend, the pH remained comfortably within the target range.